-Next step, we should allow HTTP traffic on port 8080 through firewalld.
+Next step, we should allow HTTP traffic on port 8080 through firewall.
 You can do this by running the following command:

 Step 6.
 Accessing MyCollab.

 MyCollab will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com:8080 or http://server-ip:8080 and complete the required the steps to finish the installation.
+Open your favorite browser and navigate to http://your-domain.com:8080 or http://server-ip:8080 and complete the required steps to finish the installation.